Alicante: Geography

 Alicante is located in the southeast of the Iberian Peninsula, on the shores of the Mediterranean Sea.
-Some orographic features rise over the largely flat terrain where the city is built on including the Cabo de la Huerta, the Serra Grossa, the Tosal and the Benacantil hills.
+Some orographic features rise over the largely flat terrain where the city is built on including the Cabo de la Huerta, the Serra Grossa, the Tossal and the Benacantil hills.

 Located in an arid territory, Alicante lacks any meaningful permanent water stream.
 There are however several stream beds correspondent to intermittent ramblas.
 There was a swamp area in the northeast of the municipality, l'Albufereta, yet it was dried up in 1928.

-The municipality has two exclaves in the mainland: Monnegre (between the municipalities of San Vicente del Raspeig, Mutxamel, Busot and Jijona), and Cabeçó d'Or; the latter comprises part of the namesake Cabeçó d'Or mountain (including the summit, 1209 metres above sea level).
+The municipality has two exclaves in the mainland: Monnegre (between the municipalities of Sant Vicent del Raspeig, Mutxamel, Busot and Xixona), and Cabeçó d'Or; the latter comprises part of the namesake Cabeçó d'Or mountain (including the summit, 1209 metres above sea level).
 The small island of Tabarca, 8 nautical miles to the south of the city, also belongs to the municipality.

-The foot of the main staircase of the City Hall Building (Ayuntamiento) is the zero point (cota cero), used as the point of reference for measuring the height above or below sea level of any point in Spain, due to the marginal tidal variations of the Mediterranean sea at Alicante.
+The foot of the main staircase of the City Hall Building (ayuntamiento or ajuntament; also known as casa consistorial) is the zero point (cota cero), used as the point of reference for measuring the height above or below sea level of any point in Spain, due to the marginal tidal variations of the Mediterranean sea at Alicante.